 7 best Corsican wine and food pairings

 Having played a crucial role in Corsica’s economic, cultural, and ecological sectors, animals are not just vital to the island’s identity but also cherished.
-Livestock such as goats, sheep, pigs, or cows thrive mainly on the local pastures, however, you will sometimes encounter them grazing by the road, in forests, and even on beaches.
+Livestock such as goats, sheep, pigs, or cows thrive mainly on local pastures, but you can sometimes encounter them grazing by the road, in forests, and even on beaches.

 Stay particularly vigilant if you notice adults with their offspring.
 Protective behaviours focused on safeguarding the young may even turn aggressive.